jowc/africa-localities/README.md

   children: LocalityInterface[];
 }
 ```
-- Add your locality to the array using the LocalitiesInterface.
+- Add your locality to the array using the LocalityInterface.
 ```bash
 {
     name: "nigeria",